xtuml/bridgepoint/doc-bridgepoint/notes/8821_new_persistence_preference.int.md

 4.1.1 When enabled, activites shall be stored separately in their own files
 4.1.2 When disabled, activities shall be stored in the `Action_Semantics` field in the SQL data
 4.2 The default of the preference shall be disabled (that is actions shall be stored the "old way")
+4.3 The preference shall not present in the BridgePoint UI, but be configurable

 5. Work Required
 ----------------